broamski/paddy/README.md

 #### Requirements

-All other dependencies are managed via Maven.
+All dependencies are managed via Maven.

 #### Execution